Have you considered creating an app for your business?

 - Team Building: A contest that draws participants together to create new apps and win a prize.

-4. Funding From Angel or Seeds:
+4. Funding From Angel or Seeds: Source of funds for start-up

 An angel investor, also known as a business angel, is an affluent individual who provides capital for a business start-up, usually in exchange for convertible debt or ownership equity.
 An angel investor’s network may include friends, family, or business colleagues.